electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Creating and Running Builds ###
+### Creating And Running Builds ###

 To create a new build (a Deployment) without running it immediately, use [`impt build deploy`](./CommandsManual.md#build-deploy).
 By default, the Deployment will be created from the source files referenced by your Project.

 When you want to run the newly created Deployment:

 - Use [`impt device restart --device <DEVICE_IDENTIFIER>`](./CommandsManual.md#device-restart) to run the new build on a specific device.
 - Use [`impt dg restart`](./CommandsManual.md#device-group-restart) to run the new build on all of the Project’s devices.